 All use of the District's electronic networks must be: (1) in support of education and/or research, and be in furtherance of the goals stated herein, or (2) for a legitimate school business purpose.
 Use is a privilege, not a right.
 Students and staff members have no expectation of privacy in any material that is stored, transmitted, or received via the District's electronic networks or District computers.
 General rules for behavior and communications apply when using electronic networks.
-The District's Authorization for Electronic Network Access contains the appropriate uses, ethics, and protocol.
+The District's administrative procedure, Acceptable Use of the District's Electronic Networks, contains the appropriate uses, ethics, and protocol.
 Electronic communications and downloaded material, including files deleted from a user's account but not erased, may be monitored or read by school officials.

-The failure of any student or staff member to follow the terms of the Authorization for Electronic Network Access, or this policy, will result in the loss of privileges, disciplinary action, and/or appropriate legal action.
+The failure of any student or staff member to follow the terms of the Authorization for Access to the District's Electronic Networks, or this policy, will result in the loss of privileges, disciplinary action, and/or appropriate legal action.